greg-raven/Department-21/_drafts/funnies.md

 ------

 Did you hear about the South Carolina redneck who passed away and left his entire estate in trust for his beloved widow?

 She can't touch it till she's fourteen.

 ------------------------------------------

 What's the difference between a good ol' boy and a redneck?

 The good ol' boy raises livestock.

-The redneck gets emotionally involved
+The redneck gets emotionally involved.

 -------------------------------------